zebakatarki/Thought-Sphere/README.md

 # Thought-Sphere
-"Thought Sphere" is a Web Appliation.
+"Thought Sphere" is a Web Appliation..